Christianson Fellows Promote Quality Education and Public Health in Latin America

 “I believe that the cross-cultural understanding I gain by living and working in Lima will allow me to become a more aware and empathetic member of the global health community, and that I can, in turn, both perpetuate deeper cross-cultural understanding and fight against problematic or unaware practices among others.” — Natalie

-The InterExchange Foundation Christianson Grant is awarded to young Americans who self-arrange a service project abroad.
+The InterExchange Foundation Christianson Fellowship is awarded to young Americans who self-arrange a service project abroad.
 Programs must be at least six months in length and emphasize a work component.
-Since it’s founding in 2007, the Christianson Grant has supported over 70 young Americans on a variety of projects in over 30 countries.
+Since it’s founding in 2007, the Christianson Fellowship has supported over 70 young Americans on a variety of projects in over 30 countries.

 Learn about life abroad